All Episodes

 That is, it's not unprecedented, but it's weird.

-You gotta have some showbiz aspects to the convention.
+You've got to have some showbiz aspects to the convention.

-The showbiz is built in if somebody doesn't get to 1237.
+The show biz is built in if somebody doesn't get to 1237.

 The show biz is simply drama, and the drama comes from an outcome not being known.

-So I I don't know what kind of planning actually needs to happen here for there to be showbiz because it's built into this.
+So I don't know what kind of planning actually needs to happen here for there to be showbiz because it's built into this.

-From that standpoint, meaning the great unknown equaling drama.
+I mean, this whole campaign has been showbiz from that standpoint, meaning the great unknown equaling drama.

-I mean, why do you think NFL games are the highest rated television programs in this country?
+I mean, why do you think NFL games are the highest-rated television programs in this country?

-And I'm talking about regular season.
+I'm talking about regular season.

-Some 430 starts, some of the primetime starts.
+Some 4.30 starts, some of the prime time starts.

 Not playoffs, regular season.